Amol2709/Ace/readme.md

 ### Assumption and Approach:

-Markup : - [x] User need to Sign In on to application. (need to create account)
+- [x] User need to Sign In on to application. (need to create account)
 2. Application supports only 4 languages apart from English viz.
 Hindi, Marathi, Telugu and Punjabi.
 3. Application support Excel (.xlsx) and CSV (.csv) file.
 4. User will upload file where 6 columns are mandatory (FirstName, LastName, StateName, DistrictName, VillageName, Phone)